sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

     - The Ansible tasks that are performed include copying the certificate and key from the PostgreSQL VM into your local workspace directory.
 2. If you are planning to use the [viya4-deployment repository](https://github.com/sassoftware/viya4-deployment) to perform a SAS Viya platform deployment where you have [full-stack TLS](https://github.com/sassoftware/viya4-deployment/blob/main/docs/CONFIG-VARS.md#tls) configured, make sure that the `V4_CFG_TLS_TRUSTED_CA_CERTS` variable in the viya4-deployment ansible-vars.yaml file points to a directory that contains the server_ssl_cert_file.

+Multiple SAS offerings require a second PostgreSQL instance referred to as SAS Common Data Store, or CDS PostgreSQL.
+For more information, see [Common Customizations](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=dplyml0phy0dkr&docsetTarget=n08u2yg8tdkb4jn18u8zsi6yfv3d.htm#p0wkxxi9s38zbzn19ukjjaxsc0kl).
+A list of SAS offerings that require CDS PostgreSQL is provided in [SAS Common Data Store Requirements](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopssr&docsetTarget=p05lfgkwib3zxbn1t6nyihexp12n.htm#n03wzanutmc6gon1val5fykas9aa).
+To create and configure an external CDS PostgreSQL instance in addition to the external platform PostgreSQL instance named `default`, specify `cds-postgres` as a second PostgreSQL instance, as shown in the example below.

-Here is an example of the `postgres_servers` variable where the `default` entry only overrides the `administrator_password` parameter, and the `another-server` entry overrides all parameters:
+Here is an example of the `postgres_servers` variable with the `default` server entry overriding only the `administrator_password` parameter and the `cds-postgres` entry overriding all the parameters:

 ```terraform
 postgres_servers = {